 Become a Teacher of Students with Visual Impairments

-Are you a qualified teacher interested in working in this rewarding and engaging field?
-The University of British Columbia offers both MA and MEd degree options and has programs running every two years.
+The program accepts new students every two years.
+The next application period is from September - December 2020 for a July 2021 program start.
 The program is delivered through a combination of on-campus courses during the summer and online courses during the fall and spring so that teachers can continue working while studying.
 For more information, see the following documents:

 - 2019 Cohort info - Teacher of Students with Visual Impairments (PDF)